Rory-Mac/personal-website/Low-Level Programming/Digital Logic.markdown

 ---
 <h4>Digital Logic</h4>
 <p>Digital computation imitates biological computation.
 Computation is perception of the world, description of the perception, and evaluation of the description.
 Let's attempt to perform the simplest computation by perceiving the simplest world.
-In this simplest world we perceive something, or nothing, i.e. \(\exists x(x=x)\) or \(\nexists x(x=x)\).
-We describe our perception with a proposition, i.e. we propose that we perceive something, or that we perceive nothing, and denote this proposition \(P\).
-We evaluate our description to be true or false.
-The truth table represents a set of evaluations for a set of possible propositions. creating a state diagram.
+In this simplest world we perceive either something or nothing, i.e. \(\exists x(x=x)\) or \(\nexists x(x=x)\).
+We describe our perception with a proposition, and denote this proposition \(P\), either we propose the existence of something, or the non-existence of something.
+We evaluate our proposition, and express our evaluation as a truth table.
 \[
   \begin{array}{c | c | c}
   P & & \neg \\